SungHoHong2/Ceph-Experiment/messenger/README.md

   - [x] CRUD commands for data objects
   - [x] know the basic CRUD of LIBRADOS
   - [x] create a sample code  that will create a file and then delete a file in a pool
-  - [ ] debug it by debugging the /var/msg/async
+  - [x] debug it by debugging the /var/msg/async
+  - [ ] Finding a way to debug outside of librados scope

 <br>